electricbolt/appfiguratesdk/Documentation/AdvancedConfiguration.md

 #### APLLogging (optional)

-To enable debug logging in the Appfigurate library early on, add the `APLLogging` key to the App's Info.plist file.
+To enable debug logging in the Appfigurate library early on, add the `APLLogging` key to the Info.plist file(s).

 > Info.plist example